Stingray Diet Facts

 What's On the Stingray's Menu?

 Stingrays are purely carnivorous and, like most carnivores, they like to eat animals smaller than themselves.
-In particular, they like to eat animals that live on or beneath the sand like worms, clams, oysters, snails and shrimp .
-A la carte for stingrays are small fish and squid.
+They like to eat animals that live on or beneath the sand like clams, oysters, snails, and shrimp.
+A la carte for stingrays is small fish and squid.

 Buried in the Sand

-Stingrays have a flattened body shape, making it easy to nestle into the ocean floor where they can toss sand on top of themselves for camouflage and protection from predators.
-Their mouths are under their body, so when they skim the ocean floor it’s easier to gobble-up worms, shrimp and clams.
+Stingrays have a flattened body shape, making it easy to nestle on the ocean floor.
+They do so by tossing sand on top of themselves for camouflage and protection from predators.
+Their mouths are located under their body, so when they skim the ocean floor it’s easier to gobble-up shrimp and clams.
 Along with the sandy prey, stingrays will vacuum up any dead matter (aka ocean leftovers) they come across.

 Nothing to Sea